Sources of law

 - The defendant failed to defend its case properly against the buyer.

-The court, to settle the recourse action, will apportion the liability of each jointly and severally liable party.
+During the recourse action, the court will apportion the liability of each jointly and severally liable party.

-The Technical Legislation Law is the main law regarding product safety (see Question 1).
+The Technical Legislation Law is the main law regarding product safety.
 It was issued in 2001 to harmonise Turkish product safety legislation with EU legislation at that time.
 It is the basis for more specific technical regulations issued by various public institutions and ministries.
 It covers all types of products released on the market, whether consumer products or not.

 In addition, the Regulation on Market Surveillance and Inspection of Products dated 17 January 2002 (promulgated by the Council of Ministers) provides details on inspection of products, their safety and compliance with technical legislation and measures to be adopted.